 Camping

-Camping is NOT ALLOWED in the parking lots at any of the event locations.
+Camping is NOT ALLOWED in the parking lot or event arena at any of the event locations.
 See below for several nearby campgrounds that are very inexpensive.

 No open campfires outside of designated, government-approved campground fire pits!